 Primary care physicians should be notified of severe reactions involving their patients.

 The term "insect" refers to a distinct taxonomic class.
 However, it is used generically throughout this topic to represent a multitude of bugs, including arachnids.
 Encounters with insects or arachnids can result in bites or stings.

-Bites stem from puncture with a proboscis (animal head appendage) or fangs, or from chewing with mouth parts.
+Bites stem from puncture with a proboscis (head appendage) or fangs, or from chewing with mouth parts.
 Depending on the source, bites range from being immediately painful to completely unfelt, and health consequences may be caused by local trauma, the injection of various substances (irritants, venoms, poisons, toxins, anesthetics, enzymes, anticoagulants), disease transmission, secondary infection, or systemic allergic reactions (rare).

 History and exam

 - bulls-eye-shaped rash